Robert Carradine: Television

-Carradine's first television appearance was in 1971, on the classic Western series Bonanza.
-He also appeared on his brother David's series Kung Fu as Sunny Jim, the mute companion of Serenity Johnson, played by his father John Carradine, in an episode titled Dark Angel (1972).
-In 1979, he was alongside Melissa Sue Anderson in Survival of Dana.
-In 1984, Carradine played Robert Cohn in the television mini-series version of Ernest Hemingway's The Sun Also Rises.
-He appeared in the 1987 HBO mini-series Conspiracy: The Trial of the Chicago 8.
-He was also a guest star in an episode of Law & Order: Criminal Intent titled Gone (2005, Season 4, Episode 11), portraying a character based very loosely on Bobby Fischer.
-He also appeared in Jane Doe, a TV series directed by James A. Contner, in 2007.
+Carradine's first television appearance came in 1971, such as in Western series Bonanza.
+Later, he appeared in his brother David's series Kung Fu as Sunny Jim, the mute companion of Serenity Johnson, played by their father, John Carradine, in the 1972 episode "Dark Angel".
+In 1979, he appeared alongside Melissa Sue Anderson in The Survival of Dana.
+In 1984, he portrayed Robert Cohn in the television miniseries adaption of Ernest Hemingway's The Sun Also Rises.
+He also appeared in the 1987 HBO miniseries Conspiracy: The Trial of the Chicago 8.
+Carradine guest-starred in the Law & Order: Criminal Intent episode "Gone" (2005), playing a character loosely based on Bobby Fischer, and appeared in the television series Jane Doe, directed by James A. Contner, in 2007.

-He played father Sam McGuire on Lizzie McGuire from 2001 to 2004.
-The show starred Hilary Duff as Lizzie and was widely popular among girls.
-The show's realistic approach to the problems of a 13-year-old girl also appealed to parents.

-He appeared in the ER episode "Sleepless in Chicago" alongside Nerds co-star Anthony Edwards.
+From 2001 to 2004, Carradine portrayed as father Sam McGuire in Disney Channel sitcom series Lizzie McGuire, starring with Hallie Todd, Hilary Duff, and Jake Thomas.
+This series is widely popular among young viewers, and its realistic portrayal of adolescent issues also appealed to parents.
+Later, he appeared in ER episode "Sleepless in Chicago" alongside his Revenge of the Nerds co-star Anthony Edwards.

-In January 2013, he and former Revenge of the Nerds co-star Curtis Armstrong hosted King of the Nerds on TBS, a reality TV series in which a group of nerds compete to find out which one is the nerdiest.

-In 2015, he appeared on a fourth season episode of Celebrity Wife Swap with Hall of Fame wide receiver Terrell Owens.
+In January 2013, Carradine reunited with Revenge of the Nerds co-star Curtis Armstrong to host King of the Nerds on TBS, a reality competition series.
+In 2015, he appeared on a fourth-season episode of Celebrity Wife Swap with Hall of Fame wide receiver Terrell Owens.

 Personal life

-Carradine has two daughters, actress Ever Carradine (with Susan Snyder), Marika Reed Carradine with his ex-wife Edie Mani, and a son, Ian Alexander Carradine.
-He is also the uncle (via his older brother Keith) of actress Martha Plimpton.

-Carradine participated in the Rolex 24 race at Daytona in 2000, finishing 29th in the GTU class and 61st overall.
+Carradine had three children.
+His eldest daughter, Ever Carradine, was born in 1974, with Susan Snyder.
+Ever is also an actress, known for her roles in The Handmaid's Tale and Runaways.
+In 1990, Carradine married Edith "Edie" Mani, and they had two children together, Marika and Ian.
+The couple filed to divorce in 2015, finalizing it three years later.